 Educating both the treated and those who treat has been key to WIG's success.
 Examples include its Colorectal Surgery Checklist for clinicians and their teams, an interactive PDF and printed poster that delineates the pre-operative, pre-incision, intra-operative, and closing stages that contribute to effective wound closure for colorectal surgery, and its "Come Clean: Stop Surgical Infections Before They Start" iPad app for patients.
 The app educates patients about wound care and how to reduce their risks for SSIs, and describes such measures as proper hygiene procedures, eliminating smoking, and controlling blood sugar prior to surgery.

 The climb to UHC's top tier has been greatly influenced by the efforts of Dr. Sweeney's teams at these hospitals.
-UHC's rankings are based on multiple domains of quality: mortality, core measures (process of care), equity of core measures, readmissions, safety, patient centeredness, and efficiency.
-These rankings are the most rigorous in health care and examine how major teaching hospitals are doing in multiple dimensions of quality and safety, and are traditionally looked upon as providing the best, most non-biased national quality measurement system available for teaching hospitals.
+UHC's rankings are based on multiple domains of quality: safety, mortality, effectiveness, efficiency, equity, and patient-centeredness.
+These rankings are widely considered the most rigorous in health care and examine how major teaching hospitals are doing in multiple dimensions of quality and safety, and are traditionally looked upon as providing the best, most non-biased national quality measurement system available for teaching hospitals.